pantagrel/code-kriyas/README.md

 I'm going to record what I learn, both informationally and practically, in a markdown file (this very file you're reading now) and in HTML/CSS/javascript documents.
 The current emphasis for 0.0.1 of the Code Kriyas project is on expanding my basic javascript and php skills.
 I'm looking at browsers and how to connect with them directly.

 ###How Will I Measure Progress?
-My website [Ballard Workshop] (http://ballardworkshop.com) will be a catalog of what I learn.
+My website [Ballard Workshop] (http://ballardworkshop.com) will be a visual catalog of what I learn.
 Hopefully there will be some evidence of progress in the experiments I post.

-__Here's some blow-by-blow details of what I'm learning:__

-  1. The website itself focuses on easy-to-access shell for experiemnts.
-Supports small devices by being more touch friendly as a small size.
-    + PHP modularization is upcoming.
-I'll set up includes files for better maintainability.
-    + I'd like to set up a dynamic array structure that pulls all the files in the code kriyas folder and arranges them by date created.
-Then I want to use that array to drive 'next' and 'previous' buttons so users can easily scroll through all the experiements instead of having to go back to the index to navigate.
-  1. 'Circles' worked on using a shape library, HTML5 canvas element.
-  1. 'Circle Moving' extends knowledge of shape library and canvas elements by adding a 'tick' which enables animation.
+I'm also keeping a [changelog] (http://ballardworkshop.com/changelog.html) where I give a bit more background as to what I'm thinking or intending with my practice.